Comprehensive Industry Report: Global Context, FICA Compliance, AI Defense & Data Breaches.

 The Industrialization of Identity Fraud

 Identity fraud has reached an inflection point in 2026.
 What was once an opportunistic crime committed by individual actors has been industrialized through artificial intelligence, creating an unprecedented threat landscape for businesses, consumers, and governments worldwide.
+In South Africa specifically, the March–April 2026 Standard Bank and Liberty Holdings breach — 1.2 TB and 154 million records reportedly exfiltrated and now being released publicly in daily data dumps — is the most consequential single event in the SA identity-risk landscape since the TransUnion and Experian exposures.
+See Section 05 · Notable South African Incidents for detail.

 Global identity fraud losses are projected to reach $42 billion in 2026, with an estimated 25 million victims in the United States alone.(Javelin Strategy & Research / Juniper Research)The proliferation of generative AI tools has enabled fraud-as-a-service at scale, reducing the barrier to entry for sophisticated attacks from thousands of dollars to mere cents.